wsydney76/kirby4-tutorial/README.md

 * Reorganized directory structure
 * Find custom config and translations in familiar places
 * Autocomplete in PhpStorm, including field names (needs manual config, so may be worth it or not...)
+* Demo field types that have no direct equivalent in Craft core (Object, Structure, Layout).
+* Make use of .env file for configuration

 ## Installation